chojust4/tweet-stream/README.md

 ### tweet-stream

 `tweet-stream` is a simple, serverless data pipeline used to extract and transform live tweets in real time.

-### aws resources

-Cloudformation will create the following resources to your stack

-**Lambda**

-2 lambda functions will be created; one to process raw data from kinesis firehose, and another to process data into elastic search

-**Kinesis Firehose**

-Kinesis firehose resource will be created to load data into S3.
-Buffer times can be configured in `cloudformation_template.yaml`

-**S3**

-2 S3 buckets will be created; one for raw tweet data as json, and another for filtered data as a csv file

-**ElasticSearch**

-An elasticsearch domain (es cluster) will be created; details can be found in `cloudformation_template.yaml`
+The pipeline is built and deployed to AWS and backed by AWS cloudformation/SAM for provisioning cloud resources.

+---

 ### prerequisites